priyanshuhbti/CPP_Module/README.md

 *Even times of the XOR of any number is equal to zero ..

 *Odd times XOR of any number is equal to the number itself..
+*XOR of 1 and 3 is always 2 and average is also 2 .